Michael C. Duff

-In his professional life preceding study of the law, Professor Duff was for eleven years a union shop steward and blue-collar ramp service worker in the airline industry, leaving that occupation to pursue his interest in labor law at the Harvard Law School.
+In his work life preceding study of the law, Professor Duff was for eleven years a Teamsters shop steward and blue-collar ramp service worker in the airline industry, leaving that occupation to pursue his calling in labor law at the Harvard Law School.

 Evidence, Labor Law, Torts I, and Workers' Compensation Law